 - Out-of-Home Mobile: Out-of-home advertising can be part of a geofence ethnography study.
 This study is primarily used to gauge the effectiveness of advertisements in the surrounding area, such as billboards or public relations campaigns.

 An intercept survey is useful for mobile ethnography research.
 The survey provides a glimpse into a respondent's natural environment through the use of video and pictures.

 This survey allows respondents to answer survey questions and perform other research-related activities on their mobile devices.

 3. In-Home Usage Testing (IHUT)

 An IHUT collects feedback from participants about their experience with a specific product or service.
-A product is delivered to a participant's home and they must use the product in their daily or weekly routines.
+A product is delivered to a participant's home and they must use it in their daily or weekly routines.

-This study is known to mix different qualitative research methods, including mobile ethnography, interviews, quantitative surveys, or observation.
+A hybrid market research study involves different research methods, including mobile ethnography, interviews, quantitative surveys, or observation.

 5. Mobile Diary Study

 This type of study can be recorded directly on an app or found online.
 In this study, research respondents virtually document specific behaviors over a certain period of time.

 For example, let's say a clothing store is looking to gather insight into drivers to purchase and in-store experiences.
 A market research company can recruit participants that match their target audience to participate in an online mobile diary after visiting the store.